-Coal combustion will be by far the main source of rapidly rising electricity production in Indonesia, followed by oil and gas (Figure 2.13).
-The role played by fossil fuels is not peculiar to Indonesia but rather applies to a number of developing countries, especially in ASEAN, where non-fossil energies such as hydro and nuclear power are marginal, if not non-existent (Figure 2.14).
+Coal combustion will be by far the main source of rapidly rising electricity production in Indonesia, followed by oil and gas (Figure 13).
+The role played by fossil fuels is not peculiar to Indonesia but rather applies to a number of developing countries, especially in ASEAN, where non-fossil energies such as hydro and nuclear power are marginal, if not non-existent (Figure 14).
 In Indonesia the trend has long been reinforced by an implicit negative carbon price for all types of fossil fuels due to Indonesia's fuel and electricity subsidy system.
-While petrol subsidies are about to be removed completely, the heavy use of coal in electricity production is going to challenge Indonesia's commitment to
+While petrol subsidies are about to be removed completely, the heavy use of coal in electricity production is going to challenge Indonesia's commitment to greenhouse gas (GHG) reduction.
+In order to reduce demand for fossil fuels, the implicit carbon price of electricity in Indonesia should be brought back to positive levels by phasing out electricity subsidies.

-Million tonnes of oil equivalent 160 160 140 140 2010 ☐ Growth 2010-2030 120 120 100 100 80 80 60 60 40 40 20 20 0 0 -20 -20 Coal Geothermal Natural gas Other
+160 160 140 ■ 2010 ☐ Growth 2010-2030 140 120 120 100 100 80 80 60 60 40 40 20 20 0 0 -20 -20 Coal Oil Natural gas Geothermal Biofuels Other

-Figure 2.13.
-Indonesia's future energy mix
+Figure 13.
+Indonesia's future energy mixMillion tonness of oil equivalent